eli-boninger/study-guides/React interview prep.md

 2. What is the virtual DOM?

-Lightweight representation of the DOM which React stores in memory.
+Lightweight representation of the DOM which React stores in memory and syncs with the real DOM via a library such as ReactDOM.

+For very DOM object there is a corresponding virtual DOM object with the same properties.
+Changes in the virtual DOM will not reflect on the screen directly.

+React uses two virtual DOMs to render the UI, one representing current state and one representing previous state.
+When state changes, React compares the two and only updates the elements with changes.

 3. Why use React?